 Healthcare spending accounts, such as Health Reimbursement Arrangements (HRAs) and Health Savings Accounts (HSAs), help individuals and families pay for medical expenses.
 They also provide more control over how and where to pay for those expenses.
-One frequently asked question is “can a person have both an HRA and HSA at the same time?”.
+One frequently asked question is, “Can a person have an HRA and HSA simultaneously?”.

-The answer is yes – you can have an HRA and HSA at the same time, under specific circumstances.
-To understand the advantages of having both accounts, let’s first look at the differences between the two.
+The answer is yes; you can have an HRA and HSA simultaneously under specific circumstances.
+However, to understand the advantages of having both accounts, let’s first look at the differences between the two.

 An HSA acts like a long-term savings account you can use to pay for qualified health care expenses.
-You deposit pre-tax money from each paycheck into the account, and then make withdrawals to pay for eligible medical expenses as needed.
-Your employer can also contribute to the account, but is not required to.
+You deposit pre-tax money from each paycheck into the account and then make withdrawals to pay for eligible medical expenses as needed.
+Employers may contribute to the account, but this is not a requirement.

 Account holders can build up their HSAs by earning tax-free interest on the account balance and tax-free returns from investing their funds.
-In addition, HSAs can be used to supplement your retirement income.
-Each year unspent funds rollover to the following year, allowing the account to grow over time.
-You own the HSA and take it with you any time you switch employers or retire, unlike other health benefit accounts.
+In addition, HSA funds may supplement your retirement income.
+Each year, unspent funds roll over to the following year, enabling the account to grow.
+Unlike other health benefit accounts, you own the HSA, which goes with you when you switch employers or retire.

-How to Have an HRA and HSA at the Same Time
+How to Have an HRA and HSA Simultaneously

-As mentioned before, to qualify for an HSA you must be covered by a qualified HDHP and have no other health coverage that’s not high-deductible.
-To be compliant with healthcare reform, an HRA must be integrated with a group health plan.
-Once those conditions are met, there are four HRA plan types (which vary by employer) that are compatible with an HSA, per IRS regulations.
+As noted, to open and contribute to an HSA, participants must be enrolled in a qualified HDHP, and have no other health coverage.
+The HRA must be integrated with a group health plan.
+With those two conditions met, four HRA plan types are compatible with an HSA, per IRS regulations.

-- Limited Purpose HRA: Pays or reimburses only permitted coverage (including vision and dental), permitted insurance or preventative care.
+- Limited Purpose HRA: Pays or reimburses only permitted healthcare coverage (including vision and dental), permitted insurance, or preventative care.
 These expenses do not count toward the HDHP deductible.

-- Post-deductible HRA: Pays or reimburses only for preventative care or medical expenses that are incurred after the minimum annual HDHP deductible is met.
+- Post-deductible HRA: Pays for or only reimburses preventative care or medical expenses incurred after meeting the minimum annual HDHP deductible.

-- Retirement HRA: This HRA covers eligible expenses only after retirement.
-Up to retirement, the participant uses an HSA to cover expenses, then loses HSA eligibility after retirement and switches to the HRA.
+- Retirement HRA: Covers eligible expenses only after retirement.
+Before retirement, the participant uses an HSA to cover the expenses.
+Once HSA eligibility is lost after retirement, the participant switches to the HRA.

-- Suspended HRA: The participant suspends his or her HRA by electing to forgo reimbursement/payment for medical expenses incurred during the coverage period.
+- Suspended HRA: The participant suspends an HRA by electing to forego reimbursement/payment for medical expenses incurred during the coverage period.
 This must be done before HRA coverage begins.
 During the suspension, the person is HSA-eligible.
 The suspension does not apply to expenses that are permitted insurance, permitted coverage, or preventive care.

 Consult IRS Ruling 2004-45 for further guidance.

-- Tax-free employer-sponsored funds to pay for qualified medical expenses with an HRA
+- Tax-free employer-sponsored funds pay for qualified medical expenses with the HRA

-- Funds can be used for a wide variety of healthcare expenses
+- The HSA funds can pay for a wide variety of healthcare expenses.

-- Triple-tax benefits with pre-tax contributions, tax-free growth (interest and investment) and tax-free distributions for eligible expenses with an HSA
+- The HSA offers triple-tax benefits with pre-tax contributions, tax-free growth (interest and investment), and tax-free distributions (withdrawals) to pay eligible expenses

-- Any unspent HSA funds can be saved for retirement
+- Participants may save unspent HSA funds for retirement

 Medical expenses can be a burden for many families.
-Having an HRA and HSA can relieve much of that burden while offering opportunities to add to your retirement nest egg.
+Having an HRA and HSA at the same time can relieve much of that burden while offering opportunities to build your retirement nest egg.
 For more information, talk to your company’s HR department.